-Parameter Activities Impacts Significance of Impacts before mitigation measures Mitigation measures Significance of Impacts After Mitigation Responsibility All Project activities and the recruitment process Labor Conditions Inadequate labor conditions Workers tension (Syrian/Lebanese ratio) Child labor Under-participation of women Medium Child Labor The project should have measures in contracts to ensure that those below the working age are not hired and ensure that labor law of Lebanon is followed.
-Labor registry and age verification must be maintained during the whole project through an age verification mechanism to be implemented by the Contractor with documentation and records to be checked by the supervising engineer (including the continuous ID control).
-Penalty provisions should be available for hiring child labor.
-During the employment procedure, the contractor or subcontractor should abide by the Lebanese Law No.0 dated 1946.
-Inadequate Labor Conditions Safety and protection of workers should be ensured within the contracts provided by the contractor.
-Appropriate rules and regulations should be implemented in order to ensure the protection of laborers.
-Contractors should be forced to abide by the specified Lebanese law determining the minimum wage and minimum working age for children.
+Parameter Activities Impacts Significanc e of Impacts before Mitigation Mitigation measures Significance of Impacts After Mitigation Responsibility wage and minimum working age for children.
 Contractor must comply with Decision 29/1 dated 2018 which restricts significant number of jobs to Lebanese only and allows Syrians to occupy jobs that are not restricted to Lebanese.
 Continuous monitoring is required to maintain adequate labor conditions.
 Ensure that all workers (locals and foreign, skilled and unskilled) shall be compensated and are contracted equally as per the scale of market price rates, have equal contractual benefits and working conditions, and have access to internal GRM Social tensions and conflict over job-sharing and dissatisfaction with allocation of project-generated jobs.
-Clear criteria for job selection and allocation should be adopted accounting for the ratio of Syrian and Lebanese community workers in Chouf Caza and types of positions available.
+Clear criteria for job selection and allocation should be adopted accounting for the ratio of Syrian and Lebanese community workers in Kerouane Caza and types of positions available.
 It is important to avoid competition between Syrian workforce willing to accept lower wages and skilled Lebanese labor.
-The Contractor should ensure a fair allocation of job opportunities, and most importantly non-discrimination and fair treatment should be ensured Low Project Contractor Physical Cultural Resources • Excavation, milling and grubbing.
-During excavation (shallow and deep) and other geotechnical works, there is a potential to unexpectedly find and impact archaeological materials in an area not previously known for its archaeological interest.
+The Contractor should ensure a fair allocation of job opportunities, and most importantly non-discrimination and fair treatment should be ensured among workers (such as equal contractual wages/benefits and working conditions).
+Clear communication with all affected workers and good implementation of REP GRM are essential to mitigate the potential risk of social tensions or dissatisfaction among Syrian and Lebanese workers.
+Under-participation or underemployment or discrimination of women Setting minimum percentage of women at the employment phase.
+The project should ensure that gender equality is attained when it comes to recruitment, salary levels and others.
+Promoting the employment of females in appropriate jobs such as managerial or administrative positions.
+Physical Cultural Resources • Excavation, milling and grubbing. • During excavation (shallow and deep) and other geotechnical works, there is a potential to unexpectedly find and impact archaeological materials in an area not previously known for its archaeological interest.
 Medium Prior to grubbing or excavation, the contractor should inspect the working zones for areas of archaeological remains.
 Chance-find procedure: All maintenance activities in place of the discovery must cease immediately once discovery of an archaeological artefact or complex is discovered.
 The site must be fenced (protected) and authorities (Ministry of Culture / Directorate General of Antiquities (MoC/DGA)) must be informed within 24 hours following the national procedures (law 166/LR of 1933 that regulates antiquities and law 37 of 2008 on Cultural properties The area should be secured in order to prevent any destruction or disappearance of the archaeological complexes.
 Work should not be commenced without the DGAs' written decision on how to handle the findings and recommence the work.
 Low Project Contractor